frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-competition.md

 control, navigation, robot teams, robot software architectures and Robot Operating System 2 (ROS2).

-## Group assignment
-You will be asked to form groups of 2-3 students. **It is expected that all group members contribute across all the parts of the group project, as far as is feasible.** Note that the final report should include an appendix with a log of what each group member worked on during the project, in terms of theory, code, presentations, and report writing.
-Inactive members of a group may fail the project.

 :-----:|:-----:
 ![]({{ site.url }}{{ site.baseurl }}/assets/images/dat160/competition/gazebo_world.png) | ![]({{ site.url }}{{ site.baseurl }}/assets/images/dat160/competition/rviz_world.png)